What are your hours?

 What is my pin number?

 Your pin number is the last four (4) digits of the phone number you provided when creating your library card.
-You can find out here how to change it.
+Call the Circulation desk at (978) 373-1586 x603 to reset it.

 How can I reserve books or renew items from home?

-Does it cost anything to rent a video or DVD?
+Does it cost anything to check out a DVD?

-No. If the video/DVD is returned late, we charge $2.00 per video/DVD per day.
-Videos/DVDs check out for 7 days, and can be renewed one time as long as no holds are on the item.
+No. DVDs can be checked out for 7 days, and can be renewed one time as long as no holds are on the item.

 What are your late fees?

-For books and audiobooks, we are fine free!
-For DVDs and video games, the late fee is $2.00 per day.
-Lost item fees will still apply as will fines applied from other libraries in our consortium.
+We are fine free!
+Lost and Damaged item fees, as well as Laptop and Hotspot late fees, will still apply as will fines applied from other libraries in our consortium.

 How do I get materials if I am legally blind?